 - When running the PDF diff test on one computer, but having created the PDF references on another computer, it may be important to use the same printer in the printer settings.
 Even more so, if those computers are not in the same office or even country – they might not have access to the same physical printer.
 If the computer (when running the PDF diff test) cannot find the printer set in the print report, CET will use some default values – this may not match the printer intended and cause differences in the test.
 The printable area on the paper can differ between printers, resulting in slightly different printouts which the PDF diff test may catch.
 For instance, page breaks in bill of material / article view can differ depending on the printer.
 If the PDF diff test shows such a difference, you now know where to look for the cause of it.

-Note: You can set printer for paper views:
+You can set printer for paper views by:

 To avoid printer caused differences we recommend using one of the default printers that Windows provides, since they are available on all (Windows) computers: